timo1k/udemy/README.md

 Creating a simple HTML CSS website and adding the skills I learn as I go!

-Finished Product Should be a Trendy Personal Website
+Finished Product Should be a Personal Website